Tuscarora Indian intarsia

 Cabochons, Beginning and Intermediate

-This ten-week course will put you on the road to becoming a lapidary — a person who cuts, polishes, or engraves precious and semiprecious stones.
-In Beginning Cabochons you’ll learn how to cut and polish one of the most common shapes, a 30 x 40mm oval cabochon and how to evaluate your finished project.
+This course will put you on the road to becoming a lapidary — a person who cuts, polishes, or engraves precious and semiprecious stones.
+In Beginning Cabochons you’ll learn how to cut and polish oval and rectangular cabochons and how to evaluate your finished project.
 In addition, you’ll learn how to select cutting material as well as how to use a standard template, a trim saw, and grinding and polishing equipment.
 Written instructions and material suitable for cutting into a cabochon is provided.
 Safety goggles and a waterproof apron are required.
-In Intermediate Cabochons, you’ll learn how to cut and polish the other common shapes for cabochon stones: round, square, cushion (rectangular), oblong, cushion antique, octagon-rectangle (rectangle with corners removed), octagon-square (square with corners removed), and pear.
+In Intermediate Cabochons, you’ll learn how to cut and polish other common shapes for cabochon stones including freeform.

 Cabochons, Advanced